PaloAltoNetworks/gaia/doc/documentation.md

 Type: `[]string`

-It contains the fqdns that will be set in the certificate.
+It contains the fqdns that will be set in the certificate SANS field.

 ##### `APIServerServiceIPs`

 Type: `[]string`

-It contains the ips that will be set in the certificate.
+It contains the ips that will be set in the certificate SANS field.

 ##### `APIServerServiceName`

 Type: `string`

-Kubernetes service name in the format <service name>.<service name namespace>.svc will be set as CommonName in the certificate.
+Kubernetes service name in the format <service name>.<service name namespace>.svc will be set in the certificate CommonName field.

 ##### `APIVersions`